Training OOD Detectors in their Natural Habitats: Related Work

 \section{Related Work}

-\paragraph{OOD Detection} OOD detection is an essential topic for safely deploying machine learning models in the open world, attracting much recent interest with several directions.
+\paragraph{OOD Detection} OOD detection is an essential topic for safely deploying machine learning models in the open world, attracting much recent interest.

-1) Some methods aim to design scoring functions for post-hoc detection, including OpenMax score \cite{openworld}, Maximum Softmax Probability \cite{Kevin}, ODIN score \cite{liang2018enhancing, hsu2020generalized}, Mahalanobis distance-based score~\cite{lee2018simple}, Energy score \cite{liu2020energy, wang2021can}, and gradient norm~\cite{huang2021importance}.
-We show that by employing wild data that exists naturally in model's habitats, one can in fact build a stronger OOD detector.
+1) A rich line of methods design scoring functions for detecting samples from outside training categories, such as OpenMax~\cite{openworld}, Maximum Softmax Probability \cite{Kevin}, ODIN score \cite{liang2018enhancing}, Mahalanobis distance-based score~\cite{lee2018simple}, Energy score \cite{liu2020energy, wang2021can, morteza2022provable, sun2021react}, gradient-based score~\cite{huang2021importance}, and non-parametric KNN score~\cite{sun2022knn}.
+The aforementioned methods utilize ID data only.
+We show that by leveraging wild data that exists naturally in the model's habitats, one can in fact build a stronger OOD detector.

-2) Another line of work addresses the OOD detection problem by training-time regularization \cite{lee2017training, bevandic2018discriminative, hendrycks2018deep, malinin2018predictive, liu2020energy}.
-For example, models are encouraged to give predictions with lower confidence~\cite{hendrycks2018deep} or higher energies~\cite{liu2020energy}.
-These methods typically require access to auxiliary OOD data---a strong assumption in practice.
-In this work, we instead explore a more realistic setting by training OOD detectors using wild mixtures data containing both ID and OOD data.
+2) Another line of works address the OOD detection problem by training-time regularization \cite{lee2018gan, bevandic2018discriminative, hendrycks2018deep, malinin2018predictive, liu2020energy, chen2020informative}.
+For example, models are encouraged to give predictions with lower confidence~\cite{hendrycks2018deep} or higher energies~\cite{liu2020energy,ming2022posterior}.
+These methods typically require access to auxiliary outlier dataset.
+To circumvent this, recent work also explored synthesizing virtual outliers~\cite{du2022vos, du2022unknown}.
+In this work, we instead explore a more realistic setting by training OOD detectors using wild mixtures data containing both ID and OOD data---which can be easily obtainable upon deploying a machine learning classifier.
 We formulate a novel constrained optimization problem and show how to solve it tractably with modern neural networks.

 \paragraph{Anomaly Detection} Anomaly detection has received much attention in recent years (e.g., \cite{ruff2018deep, chalapathy2018anomaly, ergen2019unsupervised, perera2019learning, song2017hybrid}).
 In anomaly detection, a dataset is drawn \emph{i.i.d.} from $\P_\text{in}$ and the goal is to identify whether new data points are anomalous in the sense that they are not realizations from $\P_\text{in}$.
 In semi-supervised anomaly detection, an additional clean OOD dataset drawn from $\P_\text{out}$ is observed (e.g., \cite{ruff2019deep, daniel2019deep, hendrycks2018deep}).
 An important difference between anomaly detection and the OOD detection literature is that OOD detection additionally requires learning a classifier for the distribution $\P_{\mathcal{X}\mathcal{Y}}$.
 We refer the reader to \cite{ruff2021unifying, chalapathy2019deep} for detailed surveys on anomaly detection.